neemias8/ANC/README.md

 This repository explores **Narrative Consolidation** by comparing extractive (TAEG) and abstractive (PRIMERA) approaches for unifying multiple gospel accounts of the Passion Week.
 The project investigates whether state-of-the-art multi-document summarization models can achieve comparable performance to purpose-built extractive methods while maintaining chronological integrity and factual accuracy.

-> 📋 **TL;DR**: **PRIMERA Event-by-Event achieves near-perfect results** (τ=0.976, 99.4% coverage) using event-based prompting, making it a viable abstractive alternative to TAEG.
+> 📋 **TL;DR**: **PRIMERA Event-by-Event achieves near-perfect results** (τ=0.976) using event-based decomposition, making it a viable abstractive alternative to TAEG.
 Standard MDS approaches fail at narrative consolidation.
 See full findings below.

 ### **Background: The Narrative Consolidation Task**